Enjoy0099/py_game/README.md

 we created a simple space 2d game in which we control player movement like how players run, jump, etc.

-this game has a story, whom player will know the story during playing the game.
+This game has a story, which the players will know further during the gameplay.

 # Pygame